 3. Make sure your cat has access to food, water, and litter during the trip

 Bring their regular food and water, as well as extra supplies in case of delays.
-Make sure to stop every few hours to give your cat a chance to use the litter and stretch its legs.
+Stop every few hours.
+Give your cat a chance to use the litter and stretch its legs.

 Do Cats Get Car Sick?

 Yes, your Maine Coon can get car sick just like humans.
 Symptoms of car sickness in cats can include vomiting, drooling, and excessive grooming.
-The cause of car sickness in cats is thought to be related to the movement of the car and the disorientation it can cause.
+The movement of the car can cause car sickness in cats.
+It can lead to disorientation.

-If your Maine Coon cat gets car sick, there are a few things you can do to help reduce its symptoms.
+If your Maine Coon cat gets car sick, there are several things you can do.
+These actions can help reduce its symptoms.

 If your cat’s symptoms are severe or persistent, it’s a good idea to consult your veterinarian.
 They may be able to recommend medication or other treatments to help prevent or manage your cat’s car sickness.